 - Look for companies with competitive rates and low fees.

 - Most companies have a minimum amount of debt they accept before taking on your case -- it is generally $7,500 to $10,000, but they may accept slightly lower debt too.
 Check to see if you fit the qualifications.

 - Look for transparency.
 If a company lists their rates, requirements, and states where they perform services upfront, that is usually a great sign.
 Their website should be easy to navigate and have information clearly listed.
 As an added bonus, many companies choose to have additional information like blogs, educational articles, and FAQs.

 - Look for a company that can work within the correct timeline.
 Debt settlement programs usually last two to four years and debt consolidation loan terms can last up to five years.

 - Look for a company that can handle a variety of debts, including credit card, medical debt, student loans, and even secured debt.

-- Customer support should be easy to get ahold of through phone and email, and some companies even offer a chat feature.
+- Customer support should be easy to contact, whether through phone, email, or chat.